redditator/main/README.md

 ## 🧹 Cleanup

-Redditator may consume up to ~30 GB of disk space.
+Redditator may use more than 10 GB of disk space.
 You can remove old containers by running:
 ```bash
 ./redditator.sh --cleanup